ByrMucahit/Cell-Broadcast-Test-Bench/README.md

 - Type 'javac CellBroadcastTestBecnh.java' and press enter to compile your code.
 If there are no errors in your code, the command prompt will take you to the next line (Assumption: The path variable is set).

-- Now, type ' java CellBroadcastTestBecnh ' to run your program.
+- Now, type ' java CellBroadcastTestBench ' to run your program.

 - You will be able to see the result printed on the window.
 - Now It's ready, you can entry http://localhost:6006  using explorer.